rust-lang/rfcs/text/0000-alternate-registries.md

 ### Index files changes
 As Cargo requires the index file to include all the dependencies, the crates.io index file format is updated to include the registry in the dependency.
 The registry is an optional field, where by default it is None, and will only be set when using an alternate crate server.
+The official public crates.io server will block any publish requests which contain a registry in dependencies, so for crates.io this will always be set to None.

 Validation of the depdencies on crates.io is also updated so that local registry crates are checked for their existance on the local registry, they will not however validate any external dependencies, instead they will be assumed to be valid.

 ## Blocking requests to push to a registry
-There are two parts to this, the first is a change to Cargo which checks if the registry provided in the registry matches the host for the publish, if it does not it gets rejected.
-The second part is a change to crates.io which will just reject the request to publish the crate if the configured repository on the crates.io server does not match the registry specified in the package or dependencies.
+Cargo will by try and publish to the registry that is provided in the Cargo.toml (if one is provided), if the registry has been override and it does not match the entry in Cargo.toml it will be rejected.
+The second part is a change to crates.io which will just reject the request to publish the crate if the configured registry on the crates.io server does not match the registry specified in the package or dependencies.

 ## Allow publishing when referencing external dependencies
 We still want to support private crates having dependencies on the public crates.io server,